ed-henrique/8bitdo-zero-2-wrapper/README.md

-# 8bitdo-zero-2-wrapper
-Wrapper to map 8BitDo Zero 2 input into OS commands that are actually useful to me.
+# 8BitDo Zero 2 Wrapper

+This wrapper takes the input from the joystick to turn it into an effective remote controller for my Hyprland setup.
+It is totally based off my setup, so it probably won't work in your computer.

+## Roadmap

+**Only working in Linux for the foreseeable future**

+- [x] Detect input
+- [ ] Map inputs to OS commands
+- [ ] Handle joystick disconnection